 Roles / Responsibilities and Accountability - The lead responsibility and accountability will fall to the Careers Leader, whose role it is to ensure that the aims of the TGGS CEIAG policy are met.
-Further oversight is provided by SLT and the Governors.
+Further oversight is provided by SLT and the Board of Trustees.

-Implementation of Careers Education - Individualised CEIAG is provided through face-to-face impartial careers guidance interviews with an independent Careers Advisor who is a level 6 qualified practitioner.
+Implementation of Careers Education - Individualised CEIAG is provided through face-to-face impartial careers guidance interviews with a Qualified Independent Careers Advisor who is a level 6 qualified practitioner.